Converting Sound FPS

-When you make a 25 FPS SMPTE DCP from a Quicktime file, Easydcp stores the audio files in a directory of your choice and you can convert these files later to 24 FPS and use them to make a 24 FPS INTEROP DCP that will play on older hardware.
-Using Adobe Audition to extract sound files from Quicktime files is faster.
-(The old Dolby server does not play 25 FPS DCPs, Doremi and Sony plays 25 FPS DCPs.
-The old Sony needs 25 FPS DCPs with burned in subtitles.)
+When you make a 25 FPS SMPTE DCP from a Quicktime file, Easydcp stores the audio files in a directory of your choice, and you can convert these files later to 24 FPS and use them to make a 24 FPS INTEROP DCP that will play on older hardware.
+Using Adobe Audition to extract sound files from Quicktime files is also possible.

-If you copy the sound files from the directory to a new directory and open them with Wave Agent you can slow the sound down to 46080 hz (25 -> 24 FPS).
-When you open these in software like Audacity in a 48 khz project you will resample them to 48000 when you save them to 24 bit 48000 wav files.
-You can also use iZotope RX 3 to resample 46080 to 48000 and then save as 24 bit.
+If you copy the sound files from the directory to a new directory and open them with Wave Agent, you can slow the sound down to 46080 Hz (25 -> 24 FPS).
+You can use iZotope RX or similar software to resample 46080 to 48000 and then save as 24 bit.

 These files can then be used together with the 25 fps Quicktime or MXF in a 24 FPS INTEROP Easydcp project to make a 24 FPS INTEROP DCP.
 With a 24 FPS INTEROP Easydcp project, you can also add Interop subtitles.
 You can also add a 25 FPS picture MXF file with the subtitles burnt in.
 A 25 FPS SMPTE DCP can only use SMPTE subtitles/burnt in subtitles (Easydcp Creator 2.1).